-READMISSION OF SUSPENDED STUDENTS - Academically suspended students will not be allowed to reenter the institution until one regular semester (Fall or Spring) has elapsed.
+READMISSION OF SUSPENDED STUDENTS - Academically suspended students will not be allowed to reenter the institution until one regular semester (Fall or Spring) has elapsed or an academic suspension appeal is granted.
 Suspended students can be readmitted only one time.
 Students are readmitted on probationary status.